fibercrypto/skycoin-wiki/Github-branch-and-PR-guide.md

 * master
 * develop

+*Note: while in early development, or for minor applications/libraries, a repo might only use a master branch*

 The `develop` branch is set to the default branch.
 All pull requests will have a default target of `develop`, and a freshly cloned repo will clone the `develop` branch.

 When the software is ready for a versioned release, the `develop` branch is merged to the `master` branch and a new release is created from the "releases" page.
 This create a git tag with a version number.
 All versions should follow [semantic versioning](https://semver.org), the essential part being that all version tags follow the format `vMAJOR.MINOR.PATCH`.